 Certain conditions can affect the ability of the cell to optimally perform its function.

-- Obesity as well as placing more stress upon the body, can also play a significant role in reducing the effectiveness of various hormones and can therefore have systemic effects throughout the body.
+- Obesity as well as placing more stress upon the body can also play a significant role in reducing the effectiveness of various hormones.

 - Menopause and general ageing can effect bone density.
-A more sedentary life can lead to a reduction of muscle, and both will have a significant impact upon the body.
+A more sedentary life can lead to a reduction of muscle and will have a significant impact upon the body.

 Bone is made up mainly of Collagen.
 During its formation osteoblasts secrete a substance called Osteoid, which is made up of a fibrous protein and a mucopolysaccharide which acts as a glue to bind the protein.
 Its strength is derived from the addition of Calcium in the form of Calcium Phosphate.